renxiangnan/rsp/README.md

-# RDF Stream Processing on Spark Streaming and Kafka
-Just for fun.
+A parctice with Spark Stream and Kafka, for RDF Stream Processing.